imhicihu/ISKM2017/Guidelines_connection_streaming.md

 * Disable [Mozilla Firefox pop-up blocker](https://support.mozilla.org/en-US/kb/pop-blocker-settings-exceptions-troubleshooting#w_pop-up-blocker-settings).
 * Disable (temporary) Airplay (on Apple computers).
 * Disable screensaver.
-* Update your Adobe Flash player to the latest version.
-(VERIFY THIS ON LINUX.
-Check Troubleshooting.md)
+* Update your Adobe Flash player® to the latest version.
+(Check `Mac-Linux-Windows procedures.md`)
-* Earlier versions of Adobe Connect than version 9 must be uninstalled.
+* Earlier versions of Adobe Connect® than version 9 must be uninstalled.
 * Install Adobe Connect Add-in from [https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html](https://helpx.adobe.com/adobe-connect/connect-downloads-updates.html).
-* Verify that you are running the latest version of Mozilla Firefox (preferred browser).
+* Verify that you are running the latest version of Mozilla Firefox® (preferred browser).
-* Run Mozilla Firefox with the essential add-ins (a.k.a: [Extensions](https://addons.mozilla.org/en-US/firefox/extensions/)) as possible (the less, the better).
+* Run Mozilla Firefox® with the essential add-ins (a.k.a: [Extensions](https://addons.mozilla.org/en-US/firefox/extensions/)) as possible (the less, the better).
-* Launch your Mozilla Firefox as `Run as Administrator` if your operating system is Microsoft Windowsï¿½.
+* Launch your Mozilla Firefox® as `Run as Administrator` if your operating system is Microsoft Windows®.
 * Clear your [Mozilla's Cached Web Content](https://support.mozilla.org/en-US/kb/how-clear-firefox-cache) before your streaming.
 Or simply install [Clear cache button](https://addons.mozilla.org/en-US/firefox/addon/empty-cache-button/) extension.
 * Run the official Adobe Connect test page: [http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm](http://admin.adobeconnect.com/common/help/en/support/meeting_test.htm).
+If it warns about installing the Adobe Connect Add-in, install it.
 * Go to: [https://salvador.adobeconnect.com/](https:https://salvador.adobeconnect.com/).
 Login with the supplied username and password.
 (REVIEW THIS  STEP)
 * Those remote speakers must engage in not change their technical settings (hardware and software) from the pre-rehearsal session to the day of the event.
-Custom profiles (audio-video) will be created prior to the streaming event by us.
-(VERIFY THIS)
+Custom profiles (audio-video) will be created prior to the streaming event by us. (**VERIFY THIS**)
 * Essentially, during your remote presentation must be open **only** your browser, your webcam and your microphone.
 * Transmit your presentation in a peaceful room.
 Disable any incoming sound that can comes inside your room (ie: telephone rings, alarms, baby calls, alarm rings, watch alarms, etc.)
 * Verify your surround light conditions.
 Everybody want to see your work.